Labrus badis Hamilton, 1822; Labrus fasciata Swainson, 1839; Badis buchanani Bleeker, 1853

 Descriptions of other collection localities suggest the species to favour turbid waters with low water flow and growths of submersed vegetation.
 It is often associated with water lily beds, and in the Dibru River occurs sympatrically with B. assamensis.

 Aquarium SizeTop ↑

-B. badis will thrive in a well-structured set-up with a sand or gravel substrate plus plenty of water-worn rocks and pebbles to provide cover.
-Plant species that can be grown attached to the decor such as Microsorum, Taxiphyllum or Anubias species can be added if you wish but aren’t essential.
-Driftwood twigs, branches, floating plants and leaf litter can also be used to lend a more natural feel while filtration and lighting need not be too strong.
-Some cave-like structures should be included to act as potential spawning sites; many breeders use half-coconut shells or up-turned clay plant pots with drilled holes or parts of the rim removed to allow the fish access.
+B. badis will thrive in a well-structured set-up with a sand or gravel substrate plus some water-worn rocks and pebbles to provide cover.
+Plant species that can be grown attached to the décor can be added if you wish but are not essential.
+Driftwood twigs, branches, floating plants and leaf litter can also be used, while filtration and lighting need not be too strong.
+Some cave-like structures should be included to act as potential spawning sites; many breeders use half-coconut shells or up-turned clay plant pots with drilled holes or parts of the rim removed to allow access.

 Hardness: 54 – 268 ppm

 Badis species are micropredators feeding on small aquatic crustaceans, worms, insect larvae and other zooplankton.
 In the aquarium they often refuse dried foods, and should instead be offered small live or frozen fare such as Artemia, Daphnia or glassworm.